 Manipulating the female mosquito’s senses is not the only way to render her innocuous, however.
 After all, she wouldn’t come looking for us in the first place if she weren’t so hungry for our blood.

 As it turns out, hunger follows similar biochemical signaling pathways in both humans and mosquitoes; namely, ones involving molecules called neuropeptides.
-And just last year, Vosshall and Laura Duvall, a former postdoctoral fellow who now leads her own lab at Columbia University, exploited that similarity to startling effect.
+And just last year, Vosshall and Laura Duvall, a former postdoc who now leads her own lab at Columbia University, exploited that similarity to startling effect.

 In humans, neuropeptides regulate hunger by activating so-called NPY receptors, which have become a popular target for appetite-suppressant drugs.
-Mosquito researchers, meanwhile, have long known they could inhibit Aedes’ craving for blood by injecting cocktails of neuropeptides that activate the insect’s own NPY-like receptors.
-But they could not tell which specific neuropeptide-receptor combination is responsible for dulling the animal’s appetite.
+Mosquito researchers, meanwhile, have long known they could inhibit Aedes’s craving for blood by injecting neuropeptides that activate the insect’s own NPY-like receptors.
+In 2019, Vosshall and Duvall made the surprising discovery that human anti-Obesity drugs that target NPY receptors, fed to mosquitoes in a saline solution cocktail, caused the insect’s attraction to humans to plummet.

 Alas, indiscriminately flooding the environment with huge quantities of human drugs is not a viable public-health strategy.
 To work in the real world, we’d need something to inhibit hunger in mosquitoes without affecting human appetite.

 It’s unlikely, says Vosshall, that any one method of mosquito control, even one as ingenious as this, will suffice; mosquitoes are too wily, too adept at seeking us out and biting us.
-Instead, a multipronged approach is most likely to get results; eventually we’ll need something that builds on each of several lines of mosquito research going on in the labs of Vosshall, Duvall, and others.
+Instead, a multipronged approach will probably be required; Eventually we’ll need something that builds on each of several lines of mosquito research going on in the labs of Vosshall, Duvall, and others.
 And since anything that works against one species could conceivably work against others—and might even work against other blood-sucking, disease-spreading creatures such as ticks—it would be hard to overestimate the potential impact of these multifarious gene-driven efforts to get Aedes off our backs.

 “The deadliest animal on Earth is, far and away, the mosquito,” Vosshall says.
-“But it is ultimately manageable.”
+“But it will ultimately become manageable.”